GazzolaLab/PyElastica/docs/guide/workflow.md

 <h2>5.
 Add Callback Functions (optional)</h2>

-If you want to know what happens to the rod during the course of the simulation, you must create a callback function to output the data you need as the simulation runs.
+If you want to know what happens to the rod during the course of the simulation, you must collect data during the simulation.
+Here, we demonstrate how the callback function can be defined to export the data you need.
 There is a base class `CallBackBaseClass` that can help with this.

-If you do not define a callback function, then at the end of the simulation, you will only have the final state of the system available.
+>> Note: PyElastica __does not automatically saves__ the simulation result.
+If you do not define a callback function, you will only have the final state of the system at the end of the simulation.

 ```python
 from elastica.callback_functions import CallBackBaseClass